terezkaa74/astrosim/QUICKSTART.md

 ```

 This automatically:
+- ✅ Checks and cleans up any port conflicts
+- ✅ Kills existing backend processes (prevents crashes)
 - ✅ Starts the Python backend in the correct virtual environment
 - ✅ Starts the Vite development server
 - ✅ Opens the Electron desktop app

-**Note:** The backend starts automatically!
-No need to open multiple terminals or manually activate the venv.
+**Note:** The backend starts automatically with smart conflict resolution!
+No more port errors, 405 spam, or multiple instances running.

 ## First Use